-Operating since 1979, we are the world's largest lessor of intermodal containers based on fleet size, with a total fleet of more than 2.0 million containers, representing more than 3.0 million TEU.
-We had solid results in 2013, including record total revenues and fleet size, which demonstrates our continued successful execution of our growth strategy and industry leading position.
-Specifically, in 2013, (i) we grew our owned and managed fleet to a total size of over 3.0 million TEU with the acquisition of 195,000 TEU of new standard dry freight containers, 12,000 TEU of new refrigerated containers and 218,000 TEU of used containers in 2013 following the acquisition of 91,000 TEU of new containers in the fourth quarter of 2012 for lease out in 2013, representing approximately \$950 million in capital expenditures, (ii) we increased the owned portion of our total fleet to 75.6% as of December 31, 2013 from 72.7% as of December 31, 2012, (iii) we completed over \$870 million of financing in the debt market, resulting in over \$750 million in net incremental debt funding and (iv) while the overall demand for our containers declined, utilization averaged 94.5% in 2013 and stabilized in the fourth quarter of 2013.
-Refer to "2014 Outlook" below for further discussion.
+Operating since 1979, we are the world's largest lessor of intermodal containers based on fleet size, with a total fleet of more than 2.1 million containers, representing more than 3.2 million TEU.
+We had solid results in 2014, including record total revenues and fleet size, which demonstrates our continued successful execution of our growth strategy and industry leading position.
+Specifically, in 2014, (i) we grew our owned and managed fleet to a total size of over 3.2 million TEU with the acquisition of 281,000 TEU of new standard dry freight containers, 14,000 TEU of new refrigerated containers, 8,000 TEU of open top and flat rack containers and 146,000 TEU of used containers in 2014 following the acquisition of 33,000 TEU of new containers in the fourth quarter of 2013 for lease out in 2014, representing approximately \$925 million in capital expenditures, (ii) we increased the owned portion of our total fleet to 78.9% as of December 31, 2014 from 75.6% as of December 31, 2013, (iii) we completed over \$2.4 billion of financing in the debt markets, resulting in over \$280 million in net incremental debt funding, (iv) utilization averaged 96.1% in 2014, reaching 97.5% in the fourth quarter of 2014; (v) we received a letter from the Internal Revenue Service ("IRS") that it had completed its examination of TGH's tax return for 2010 and would make no changes to the return as filed, resulting in the recognition of a discrete benefit of \$22.4 million for the re-measurement of our unrecognized tax benefits for the impacted years; and (vi) we reached a \$9.9 million settlement, \$7.9 million of which related to our owned fleet; for outstanding claims we had in bankruptcy proceedings with one of our Korean lessees for past due billings.
+Refer to "2015 Outlook" below for further discussion.